LunalFresh/LunalFresh/README.md

   - Bulk scan & auto-fix for incorrect or missing overviews
   - Integrates directly with the Jellyfin API
   - Uses OpenAI for smart metadata enrichment and matching
   - Fully local/server-friendly.
 Only requires an OpenAI API key and a few dollars.
+- **Planned:**
+   - Support for more providers and free/local models is on the roadmap.
 - **Tech:**
   `Python` • `Jellyfin API` • `OpenAI API`
 - **Why It Matters:**